kaypon/pyano/README.md

-# Pygame One-Octave Piano with Recording
+# Pygame One-Octave Piano

-A simple Python application that displays a one-octave piano keyboard using Pygame and NumPy, allows you to play notes via mouse clicks or keyboard shortcuts, and record your performance to a WAV file.
+A simple Python application that displays a one-octave piano keyboard using Pygame and NumPy, allows you to play notes via mouse clicks or keyboard shortcuts

 ## Features